 If you’re looking to ditch your landlord, you need a trusted mortgage broker to hold your hand through this sometimes headache-inducing process.
-Contact Co/LAB Lending today, and we’ll be with you every step of the way!
+Contact Co/LAB Lending today, to help with your first time home buyers loan, and we’ll be with you every step of the way!

-Some of the first-time homebuyer loan programs that you will want to make sure you understand are:
+Some of the first time home buyers loan programs that you will want to make sure you understand are:

-One of the loan originators at Co/LAB Lending would be happy to sit down with you and discuss which of the above options could help you get into your first home, with programs available for no down payment or 3.5% down payment.
+One of the loan originators at Co/LAB Lending would be happy to sit down with you and discuss which of the above options could help you get your first time home buyers loan, with programs available for no down payment or 3.5% down payment.